FalseFlash/Pretty-Pics-API-Demo/readme.md

 Clone this repo: `git clone https://github.com/FalseFlash/Pretty-Pics-API-Demo.git` Run `npm install`

 You will then need to get a [Flickr API key](https://www.flickr.com/services/api/) and update the API key in server.js.
+I would not suggest using these Flickr images in production unless you know the exact license of each image.

 ## Running the Application
 Simply run `node server` and then open `image.html` and refresh a few times to see the changes.